nemethviktor/GeoTagNinja/readme.md

 ## Possible Issues & Solutions

 - Read/Save file process fails semi-randomly: (yes this is a copy-paste from above but it seems not everyone's reading the _known issues_ section)
 	- If your files are kept in folders with accent marks (umlauts, non-standard English, Asian, Russian, Unicode, etc. characters) in the path and/or filename.
-This is a limitation of exifTool + cmd.
+This is a limitation of ExifTool + cmd.
 If you encounter a problem, move your files to something like "C:\temp" and see if it works better.
-	- On top of that above exifTool has a hard limit of 260 characters for file names including paths.
+	- On top of that above ExifTool has a hard limit of 260 characters for file names including paths.
 Anything beyond that will fail.
 Again, rename your files or temporarily move them to C:\temp if this is an issue.
 Unicode (e.g. most Chinese and other Asian) characters have an up to 4-byte size per character.
 This is to say you'll run into errors with these files more often than not.
 	- Alternatively, you can enable [this](https://stackoverflow.com/questions/56419639/what-does-beta-use-unicode-utf-8-for-worldwide-language-support-actually-do) feature if you're running v1903 Windows 10 or later but it may have some unwanted effects so keep an eye out for changes caused by it.
 - You get an "unauthorized" error when pulling data from the GeoNames API:
 	- I've been told that by default the API usage is disabled for (some?) new accounts.
 In that case you have to activate the free web service ---> After registering and clicking the link in the activation email, you still need to activate your account for using web services.
 To do so, go to your "Manage Account" page [ [http://www.geonames.org/manageaccount](http://www.geonames.org/manageaccount) ] make sure your email shows up correctly.
 From here, click the "Free Webservice" activation link.